What does the iexplore.exe file do?

 How to uninstall Windows Internet Explorer or Microsoft Windows

 - Click the Windows Start Button.
-You find it in the lower left corner of the taskbar.
+You can find it in the lower-left corner of the taskbar.

-- Type the word uninstall.
+- Type 'uninstall'.

 - Click Add or remove programs.